unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/running_jobs.rst.txt

     k010  normal-physics          free           0/32     0/ 187gb

-To get information about a particular node, you can use :code:`pbsnodes` but on it's own it is a firehose.
+To get information about a particular node, you can use :code:`pbsnodes` but on its own it is a firehose.
 Using it with a particular node name is more effective:

 .. code-block:: bash